genebean/packer-templates/README.md

 This repo contains my [Packer][packer] templates for building bases boxes used in [Vagrant][vagrant] and [Docker][docker].
 By default it will build the Vagrant boxes in Virtualbox and Docker format.
-There are also definitons for VMware boxes but these are untested due to issues getting Packer and VMware Player to play nice with each other.
+There are also definitions for VMware boxes but these are untested due to issues getting Packer and VMware Player to play nice with each other.
 The files in the repo are laid out so that each OS and version combo has a top-level folder.
 Under each of these